CroquetMickael/specflow-emulator/docs/docs/intro.md

 Yes, nothing is related with `Vue.js` or `React.js`, you can do some test with them.

 Examples here : [React / Javascript Examples](https://github.com/CroquetMickael/specflow-emulator/tree/main/examples)

-## Other test framework

-Currently, we are using `jest-cucumber` behind the door, that's mean we can't provide more test framework like `mocha` or anything else.